-- Notify your instructor and exam proctor (if different) by email as soon as possible if you are going to be unable to write the exam as scheduled. - 2.
-Ask your instructor if there is any documentation (e.g. medical note) required to support your request.
-Provide requested documentation as required.
+- Notify your instructor and exam proctor (if different) by email as soon as possible if you are going to be unable to write the exam as scheduled. - Submit a "Request for Deferral Examination" form online and provide documentation (e.g. medical note) if required to support your request.
+You can access the form in Moodle.

 - 3. The instructor, with the Program Chair's approval, will make a decision about your deferral. - 4.
-Once a deferral is approved, you have two working days to contact your instructor to reschedule the exam.
+Once a deferral is approved, you have two working days to work with your instructor to reschedule the exam.
+You may need to re-write the exam through Testing Services, which your instructor will help arrange.
 Deferred exams must be written within 5 days of the originally scheduled date.
 Program Chair approval is required for longer deferrals. - 5.
 Please note that if you have already viewed the exam, it is considered an attempt at the exam and the exam has been written, as per the examination policy.